Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-03-Post-Reconciliation-Extension.md

 ```

-To implement the above, we need to write a manual extension on `PrivateEndpoint` type `customisation` which implements the above `PostReconciliationChecker` interface like:
+To implement the above, we need to write an extension manually on `PrivateEndpoint` type which implements the above `PostReconciliationChecker` interface:

 ``` go